OxideMod/Oxide.Docs/docs/guides/developers/data-storage.md

 ## Protobuf storage

 Protobuf store data in a binary format.
-Main advantage is a more compact and faster data storage, with the disadvantage to not be human readable
+Main advantage is a more compact and faster data storage, with the disadvantage to not be human readable like JSON.

 `[ProtoContract]`  : to indicates that this class will serialize.
 `[ProtoMember(N)]` : where N represents the number in which order it will serialize